 God offers the gift of salvation; it is your choice to accept it or not?

 Would you like to know where you are going once you die?
-If you accept the free gift of salvation, you will know for sure.
+If you accept the gift of salvation, you will know for sure.

-Prayer for salvation is a prayer that turns your life around from not having faith in God, into a life that has confessed with your mouth and believed in your heart that Jesus Christ is your Lord and Saviorof your life.
+Prayer for salvation is a prayer that turns your life around from not having faith in God into a life that has confessed with your mouth and believed in your heart that Jesus Christ is your Lord and Saviorof your life.

 Just saying the words in a prayer for salvation are not magical words, but they can be your way of telling God that you are serious about following him in your life because of your new faith in Jesus Christ.

 There are two kinds of prayers.
 One type is to ask God to help you or others.
-A different kind of prayer is one with an eternal perspective, which would be known as a prayer for salvation, the words do not save you, but Jesus Christ does when you accept Him as your Lord and Savior! ~ Bill Greguska
+A different kind of prayer is one with an eternal perspective, known as a prayer for salvation, the words do not save you, but Jesus Christ does when you accept Him as your Lord and Savior! ~ Bill Greguska

 The Acrostic = (P.O.W.E.R.)